101 Magento Import Questions

 Question: Can the categories be created at the same go with product upload or should I create categories first?

-Answer: If you use default Magento import, then prior to bringing products up to your store, you will need to create all the categories you wish to assign them to manually.
+Answer: If you use default uploader of Magento, then prior to bringing products up to your store, you will need to manually create all the categories you wish to assign them to.
 The import/export feature does not create product categories, it is only used to assign the products to the categories/sub-categories.
 If you need to create categories on the fly right during product import - use Store Manager for Magento.

 Question: I need to built-up category tree of complex structure.
 Is it possible to create multi-leveled categories via import?

-Answer: Importing via Store Manager for Magento, simply indicate full category path in your Magento import csv file with main categories and subcategories.
+Answer: Importing via Store Manager for Magento, simply indicate full category path in your spreadsheet with main categories and subcategories.

 Question: In what way to import products into multiple categories